springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 Here we use a simpler model that yields the same final state.
 Once a node has reached its threshold number of infected partners, it transitions at rate 1 to the infected state.
-The dynamics are different, but it can be proven that the final states in both models are identical.
+The dynamics are different, but it can be proven that the final states in both models are identical and follow deterministically from the initial condition.
 The following will produce the equivalent of Fig. 2a of [@miller:contagion] for our new dynamic model.

 ```python